yktt-nuane/shiftmaking/README.md

 `npm run test:unit` to run unit tests.

-Coverage reports are output to `coverage/`.
+Then, coverage reports are output to `coverage/`.

 #### E2E Testing